Kelryl/hashcatnick-kilril-version/README.md

 Also, you can choose a port on which to start, i.e.:
 * java -jar hashcatnick.jar 1234
 * java -jar hashcatnick.jar 4321 main

+To start cracking password you need to use this command:

+hashcat {passwordHash} {hashAlgorithm}